Good god, what a beautiful man. "I'll split you from your groin to your gullet." Please do!

 Like I said before, there is no greater mind than that of Clive Barker, and Candyman might just be his magnum opus.
-Well, I'm kind of full of shit because it's really Bernard Rose's as he wrote the screenplay and directed it, but it's based on Barker's short story "The Forbidden" and that's good enough for me.
+Well, it's really Bernard Rose's as he wrote the screenplay and directed it, but it's based on Barker's short story "The Forbidden" and that's good enough for me.
 Coincidentally, October 16th was the 25th anniversary of the film.
 Set in Cabrini-Green, a housing project in Chicago, Candyman features real gang members and real bees, and a really great cast.
 This movie is a masterpiece and easily one of my favourite films of the 90's.
 Bernard Rose perfectly captures the exquisite pain of this story that's sure to be burned on your brain for a very long time.
 And speaking of exquisite pain...

 October 17- Hellraiser (1987)

 I actually revisited this classic not long ago, in late spring or early summer, but that Hellraiser documentary made me want to do it all over again.
 And what other film deserves to follow Candyman?
 I'm not going to discuss this film at any length, but it was a game changer that still holds up well.
 One of my personal favourites that I highly recommend, obviously.

 October 17- Hellbound: Hellraiser II (1988)

 Hellbound is the Godfather Part II of horror sequels.
 It truly is just as good as the first, and many fans actually prefer it.
 I, for one, do not but I certainly enjoy it equally.
 Kirsty's back in this installment and unfortunately for her, so are Julia and the cenobites.
 We are also introduced to a new character, Tiffany, who adds an interesting element to the story.
 There's something fresh and exciting about about this sequel that is just as stunning, clever and disturbing as the original.